electronistu/Project_Infinity/README.md

 *   **Knowledge-Grounded Generative System (Graph RAG):**
     At its core, Project Infinity utilizes a Graph RAG architecture.
 A "World Forge" engine first generates a comprehensive knowledge graph (`The Key`) that serves as a "single source of truth" for the AI.
 This graph is not just a list of entities, but a deeply interconnected world model of lore, politics, and geography.
 Grounding the agent in this graph solves the core problem of model hallucination.

-*   **Prompt-Based Operating System (PBOS):**
+*   **Codified Agent Protocol:**
-    The project's primary innovation is the creation of a **Prompt-Based Operating System**.
-The `GameMaster.md` file (`The Lock`) is not merely a prompt; it is a new class of software.
-It's a comprehensive, text-based protocol that constrains a powerful, general LLM into a specialized, secure, and predictable agent.
-This PBOS dictates the agent's personality, its rules of engagement, and its allowed actions, creating a robust "cognitive sandbox" that is intrinsically resistant to prompt injection.
-This is the state-of-the-art in agentic control.
+    The project's primary innovation is its method for agent specialization.
+The `GameMaster.md` file (`The Lock`) is not a natural language prompt, but a highly structured, token-efficient protocol.
+Written as a YAML-based schema, it defines the agent's core logic, operational states, and behavioral directives in a format optimized for LLM-to-LLM communication.
+This constrains a general LLM into a specialized, predictable, and powerful Game Master agent, capable of initiating complex narratives immediately.

 *   **Proprietary Narrative Engine (L.I.C.
 Matrix):**
     Beyond simple factual retrieval, the agent's storytelling is governed by the **L.I.C.
 (Logic, Imagination, Coincidence) Matrix**.
 This proprietary framework acts as an "imagination driver," guiding the AI to weave facts from the knowledge graph with emergent story elements in a way that feels meaningful, creative, and alive.

 ### Broader Implications

 While demonstrated within a complex gaming simulation, the architecture of Project Infinity serves as a powerful blueprint for a new class of enterprise-grade AI agents.
-The project's success in achieving stateful consistency and intrinsic security via the **Prompt-Based Operating System** presents a viable path forward for developing specialized AI that is not only highly capable but also reliable and safe for critical applications.
+The project's success in achieving stateful consistency and intrinsic security via its codified protocol presents a viable path forward for developing specialized AI that is not only highly capable but also reliable and safe for critical applications.

 ---